cockroachdb/docs/v22.2/migration-overview.md

 - [Unimplemented features.](#unimplemented-features)
 - [Differences from other databases.](#differences-from-other-databases)

-If you are migrating from a PostgreSQL database, use the CockroachDB MOLT (Migrate Off Legacy Technology) tools:
+If you are migrating from PostgreSQL, MySQL, Oracle, or Microsoft SQL Server, use the CockroachDB MOLT (Migrate Off Legacy Technology) tools:

 - [Use the **Schema Conversion Tool**](../cockroachcloud/migrations-page.html) on the {{ site.data.products.db }} Console to analyze your schema for SQL incompatibilities.
 The tool will identify and help you resolve errors in your schema, and then create a new CockroachDB database with the converted schema.
 - [Move your data](#step-2-move-your-data-to-cockroachdb) to the new database using [AWS DMS](aws-dms.html).